open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

 ```

 2. The script will automatically check if `train.txt`, `val.txt`, and `test.txt` are already existed under `image-dir`.
 If these files are located, the script will organize the dataset accordingly.
 Otherwise, the script will convert the dataset in one file.
 3. By default, the script will create a folder called `coco_format` in the `image-dir` directory where stores the converted JSON file.
 If `train.txt`, `val.txt`, and `test.txt` are not found, the output file is `result.json`.
-Otherwise, three corresponding files called `train.json`, `val.json`, and `test.json` will be generated.
+Otherwise, three corresponding files will be generated, named as`train.json`, `val.json`, and `test.json`.

 ## Download Dataset